 - HM and UHM are very stiff and moderate strength.
 However, it’s very expensive: €200 sq. m.

 IM makes very tough components, while UHM makes very stiff components, but is more fragile.
 So the question: which carbon fiber makes the best windfoils?

 It really depends on what you want: UHM is perfect for long and thin race foils, while IM is good for everything else.

 The ultimate board protector that doesn't get in the way.View Today's Price

 As a comparison, you will find under the tensile modulus of carbon fibers versus different metals.

 This shows that the highest grade of carbon fiber is much stiffer than aluminium and steel, not to mention that carbon is much lighter than both materials as well (1.5 and 5 times respectively).

-That’s the main reasons why carbon fiber is an optimal material to make foils despite its price.
+These are the main reasons why carbon fiber is an optimal material to make foils despite its price.

 A big thank to Simon Sanderson, composites engineer and consultant, for his contribution, sharing his expertise and experience in foil-making since 1979 (!)